Louisiana Can you legally sell food from home in Louisiana?

 Cottage Food Law

 Louisiana’s cottage food law (Act 542) was started in 2013 and amended in 2014.
 The amendment (HB 1270) greatly increased the number of foods allowed, and it also increased the amount of regulations CFOs must follow.
-There is a sales limit of $30,000 per year.
+In 2022, the sales limit increased to $30,000 per year (HB 828) .

 Unlike every other law, Louisiana imposes specific restrictions on preparers of breads, cakes, cookies, and pies.
 Those odd restrictions indicate that other items would be relatively unrestricted in how they are produced and sold.

 Selling Where can you sell homemade food products?